Applying to Neuroscience

 Application procedures:

-Applying to the Minor Program
+Applying for the Minor Program

 Bachelor of Science students can declare the minor program in Minerva.
 The minor program is open only to Faculty of Science students.
 Please refer to the Changing Programs page for further details.